 - a.
 The permittee shall comply with all permit conditions; - b.
-The permit does not convey property rights or exclusive privilege of any sort; - c.
+The permit does not convey property rights or exclusive privilege of any sort;

+- c.
 The non-compliance with any permit condition is grounds for permit termination, revocation and reissuance, modification, enforcement action, or denial of permit renewal; - d.
-The permittee shall not use the "need to halt or reduce a permitted activity in order to maintain compliance" as a defense for non-compliance with any permit condition;
+The permittee shall not use the "need to halt or reduce a permitted activity in order to maintain compliance" as a defense for non-compliance with any permit condition; - e.

-- e.
 A pending permit action or notification of anticipated non-compliance does not stay any permit condition; and - f.
-Within a reasonable time period, the permittee shall furnish any information requested by the APCO, in writing, for the purpose of determining: 1) compliance with the permit, or 2) whether or not cause exists for a permit or enforcement action. - 12.
-Emergency Provisions [The District may submit an upset or breakdown rule instead of including this subsection on emergency provisions and the definition of "emergency" in section II.M., if the rule contains all the provisions of subsections b. and c., below.]
-[Reference: 40 CFR Part 70.6(g)]
+Within a reasonable time period, the permittee shall furnish any information requested by the APCO, in writing, for the purpose of determining: 1) compliance with the permit, or 2) whether or not cause exists for a permit or enforcement action.

+12. Emergency Provisions [Reference: 40 CFR Part 70.6(g)]